Context Poisoning: When Hallucinations Become Premises¶

 Context poisoning is when an early hallucination becomes a trusted premise, and every later step builds confidently on that false foundation.

 An agent hallucinates an incorrect detail early in a session -- a wrong API signature, a misidentified file, a nonexistent function.
-The error is not caught.
-Each subsequent step treats the hallucination as ground truth, compounding the original mistake.
+Nothing catches the error.
+Each later step treats the hallucination as ground truth, compounding the original mistake.

 |---|---|